-First presented to Tiger football star Jimmy Cellino in 1949, the Kenny Washington Trophy has be awarded ever since to the Lincoln High School varsity football player deemed most outstanding for the year by his coaching staff.
+First presented to Tiger football star Jimmy Cellino in 1949, the Kenny Washington Trophy has be awarded ever since to the Lincoln High School varsity football player deemed most outstanding for the year by the team’s coaching staff.

-The trophy – a part of the wonderful school history and culture at Lincoln High for over 6 decades – was first presented to Kenny during his halftime retirement ceremonies from professional football on December 12, 1949 at the Los Angeles Coliseum on a day proclaimed “Kenny Washington Day” by Mayor Fletcher Bowron.
-It was Kenny’s last game as a Los Angeles Ram.
+The trophy – a part of the wonderful school history and culture at Lincoln High for over 6 decades – was first presented to Kenny during his halftime retirement ceremonies from professional football on December 12, 1949 at the Los Angeles Coliseum.
+The day was proclaimed “Kenny Washington Day” by Mayor Fletcher Bowron.
+It was Kenny’s last game as a member of the Los Angeles Rams.

 Shortly after his retirement Kenny Washington later returned to Lincoln – as he would continue to do frequently once his playing days were over – with his uncle Rocky Washington to personally present the trophy for the first time to the late Tiger great Jimmy Cellino.